decenttaro/DiscordBOT-MVPList-/README.md

 List of commands;

--!bhlistall -	Shows every MVP's time of deaths
+- !bhlistall -	Shows every MVP's time of deaths

--!bhlist [MVP Name] -	Prints only specific MVP's time of death
+- !bhlist [MVP Name] -	Prints only specific MVP's time of death

--!bhadd [MVP Name] [Time of Death] -	Adds MVP's info to the database
+- !bhadd [MVP Name] [Time of Death] -	Adds MVP's info to the database

--!bhedit [MVP Name] [Time of Death] -	Updates MVP's time of death
+- !bhedit [MVP Name] [Time of Death] -	Updates MVP's time of death

--!bhdelete [MVP Name] -	Deletes a specific MVP's info in the database
+- !bhdelete [MVP Name] -	Deletes a specific MVP's info in the database

--!bhtimer [# of minutes]
+- !bhtimer [# of minutes]